This is the multi-page printable view of this section. Click here to print.

 | Resource ID | Unique resource ID in the service |

-| Creator | User who created the service |
+| Constructor | User who created the service |

-| Modifier | User who modified the service information |
+| Modifier | User who edited the service information |

-| Modified At | Date and time when the service information was modified |
+| Modification date | Date and time the service information was modified |

 | Image/Version | Installed DB image and version information |

-| Database Name | Server name applied when DB is installed |
+| Database name | Server name applied during DB installation |

-| Database Username | DB username |
+| Database username | DB user name |

-| Planned Compute | Resource status where Planned Compute is set
+| Planned Compute | Resources with Planned Compute configured

 |